extremenetworks/ipfabric-docs/docs/source/ztp/ztp_reference.rst

         **ZTP Topology with states**

-ZTP setup consists of a DHCP server, FTP/DNS server in the same network as the VDX switch.
+This setup consists of a DHCP server, FTP/DNS server in the same network as the VDX switches.

 .. todo::
     Add Reference to the ZTP doc

 DHCP server (dhcpd.conf)
 ------------------------
-Every group in the DHCP server configuration has the following components:
+Every group in the DHCP server configuration file `dhcpd.conf` has the following components:

    - ``option bootfile-name <config file>;``
         This is the DAD configuration file that will be used during switch bootup.
 For
-        example: /config/bwcZtpConfigForLeaf.cfg;
+        example: ``/config/bwcZtpConfigForLeaf.cfg``

    - ``option tftp-server-name <FTP server IP>;``
         This is the FTP Server that contains the DAD configuration file, registration